danspielman/Laplacians.jl/README.md

 Changes:

 * Added `fiedler` for computing Fiedler vectors and values.
 That is, the smallest nonzero eigenvalue of the Laplacian.
+* Fixed a bug in `thicken` that could cause it to loop forever, and cause `chimera` to do the same.

 # Version 1.0.1